Pain in the abdominal region can come from any number of causes. Pain can start anywhere from the stomach and extend down towards the groin.

 The following exercises are designed to work different parts of your abdominal region.

-- The sit up – an all-time classic of an exercise!
+An all-time classic of an exercise!
 This one is a staple in lots of workout routines and a great way to strengthen the abdominal muscles and develop that 6 pack!

 Simply, lie on the floor, hands behind your head and [perform a sit up or crunch.